libgd/libgd/src/readme.txt

 /* And open an output file */
 out = fopen("test.png", "wb");
 /* And save the image */
-[327]gdImagePng(im, out);
+gdImagePng(im, out);
 fclose(out);
-[328]gdImageDestroy(im);
+gdImageDestroy(im);

   Constants

               gdBrushed _(CONSTANT)_
-                      Used in place of a color when invoking a line-drawing function such as [329]gdImageLine or
+                      Used in place of a color when invoking a line-drawing function such as gdImageLine or
-                      [330]gdImageRectangle.
-When gdBrushed is used as
-                      the color, the brush image set with [331]gdImageSetBrush is drawn in place of each pixel of the line (the brush is usually larger than one pixel, creating the effect of a wide paintbrush).
-See also [332]gdStyledBrushed for a
-                      way to draw broken lines with a series of distinct copies of an image.
+                      gdImageRectangle.
+When gdBrushed is used as the color, the brush image set with gdImageSetBrush is drawn in place of each pixel of the line (the brush is usually larger than one pixel, creating the effect of a wide paintbrush).
+See also gdStyledBrushed for a way to draw broken lines with a series of distinct copies of an image.

               gdMaxColors_(CONSTANT)_
                       The constant 256.
 This is the maximum number of